-The department's state-of-the-art facility includes instruments for nondestructive analysis of works on paper (among them are a Raman microscope, the first to enter a North American museum), a grenze X-ray unit, stereo binocular microscopes, environmental monitoring equipment, an infrared camera with a mosaicing system, ultraviolet and transmitted light devices, polarizing light microscopes, digital cameras, and photomicrographs systems.
+The department’s state-of-the-art facility includes instruments for nondestructive analysis of works on paper (among them are a Raman microscope, the first to enter a North American museum), a grenze (mircrofocus) X-ray unit, stereo binocular microscopes, environmental monitoring equipment, an infrared camera with a mosaicing system, multispectral imaging, polarizing light microscopes, and photomicrographs systems.
 It houses a range of technical devices and equipment for conservation treatment (such as large sinks, vacuum suction tables and plates, modified water systems, chemical storage, fume hoods, air evacuations units, and mold remediation areas).
-Many of these instruments are made possible by the support of the Department's Visiting Committee.
+Many of these instruments are made possible by the support of the department’s Visiting Committee.
 The department also includes a large facility for mat-cutting, storage, and display housing, and framing.

 Paper Conservation Fellow Cornelia Busslehner examines Hungarian artist Dora Maurer’s displacements (a) series.

 Rachel Mustalish explains how the artist’s unorthodox techniques fool and delight the eye

 Rebecca Capua looks at the history of facsimiles in The Met and contemporary institutions, and discusses them as objects of preservation and education and as objects of art themselves.